robot-exploration/robot-exploration.github.io/_posts/good_and_great_researchers.md

 show: false
 ---

-**Disclaimer**: this is a person opinion as of today.
+**Disclaimer**: this is a personal opinion as of today.
 I still have a lot to see and my views are more than likely to evolve over time.
 If anyone has different opinions or any thoughts on this, I would love to hear them!